Skip to main content

 Evaluation

-This dataset comprises approximately 25,000 "de-identified" images after "text localization cropping," containing seven different categories, with extremely uneven quantities.
-The data contains a large amount of cropping deformation caused by various lighting changes, blurriness, reflections, and corner positioning errors.
+This dataset contains approximately 25,000 images that have been "textually located and cropped" and "de-identified".
+It includes seven different categories, with extremely unbalanced quantities.
+The data contains a large number of cropped shape variations caused by different light and shadow changes, blurring, reflections, and corner positioning errors.

-We only cleaned the "misclassified category labels" of this dataset and then used all the data to evaluate the model's performance.
+We only cleaned the "incorrect category labels" of this dataset and then used all the data to evaluate the model's performance.

 Evaluation Protocols